patrickgdl/jujubices/README.md

 ## Components

-- @layerhub-io/react: This editor is using SDK for react.
+- @layerhub-io/react: This editor is using a custom LayerHub SDK.

 ## How to start